Technique H49:Using semantic markup to mark emphasized or special text

 Example 3

-Here is the use of the q
+Here is the use of the q element to mark up a shorter quotation.

-Quotes are provided around the q
+Quotes are provided around the q element, because many user agents do

 not support this element yet and therefore do not display it properly (see UA